 ARRIVAL INFORMATION: It is imperative that you remain in contact with your sponsor.
 As soon as you receive your confirmed itinerary, email a copy to your sponsor and the Manpower and Personnel (MP) Directorate.
 If flight times change, contact your sponsor so they can arrange for your arrival.
-If your sponsor is not at the airport, call the SWO at +973-1785-8534.
-As a last resort, take a taxi/Uber from the airport to NSA Bahrain and report to TF 51/5 Headquarters on the 3rd Deck of Building 100.
-A ride from the airport to NSA Bahrain is estimated to be 5 Bahraini Dinar (BHD) or \$14 U.S. dollars (USD) and is reimbursable.
+If your sponsor is not at the airport, call the CDO at +973-3947-9216 on a Bahrain phone.
+If you cannot reach the CDO, dial the SWO at +973-1785-8538.
+As a last resort, take a taxi/Uber from the airport to NSA Bahrain and report to TF 51/5 Headquarters on the 2nd Deck of Building 100.
+A ride from the airport to NSA Bahrain is 5 Bahraini Dinar (BHD) or \$14 U.S. dollars (USD) and is reimbursable.
 Currency exchange services are offered at the airport.

 TRAVEL: All travel arrangements must be made through your local DMO/ITO/SATO.
 Ensure service members wear casual business attire for the trip.
-During Ramadan it is recommended that all personnel wear clothing that covers their shoulders and knees.
+Make sure you know when Ramadan is occurring (as it will have an impact on your trip).
+Males and females/dependents and service members must wear collared shirts and have their legs covered during Ramadan.

-LODGING: Lodging arrangements for your arrival in Bahrain must be made by your sponsor who may get a Certificate of Non-Availability for you (CNA) and make reservations at a hotel out in town, depending on NGIS availability.
+LODGING: Lodging arrangements for your arrival in Bahrain must be made by your sponsor.
 Marines/Sailors who PCS to Bahrain are not authorized to make their own arrangements.
-There is no family lodging on base.

-ARRIVING AT THE COMMERCIAL AIRPORT: After departing the aircraft, go through customs and complete the customs form.
-You will need to provide your official passport or a military CAC and a copy of your orders to the customs personnel.
-If accompanied and your dependents are not traveling with official passports, you will be required to pay an entry fee for a two-week visa for each of your dependents; BHD, USD, and credit cards are accepted.
+IF ARRIVING AT THE COMMERCIAL AIRPORT: After departing the aircraft, go through customs and ensure to complete the customs form.
+You will need to provide a military CAC and a copy of your orders to the customs personnel.
+If accompanied and your dependents are not traveling with official passports, you will be required to pay an entry fee for a two-week visa for each of your dependents, BHD and USD are accepted, until they have official passports and approved dependent visas.
 After passing through customs, retrieve your luggage and your sponsor will meet you in the receiving area.
-In the event of a flight delay (or any issue that may arise), contact your sponsor or 51/5 at +973-1785-8534.
+In the event of a flight delay (or some other issue that may arise), contact TF 51/5 at +973-1785-8545.